simonemelc/THEVNet/README.md

 ## Publication

 This paper has been accepted for publication at the **21st International Conference on Computer Vision Theory and Applications (VISAPP 2026)**.

 ---

-## Abstract

-Reconstructing visible spectrum images from unconventional sensors is a timely and relevant problem in computer vision.
-In settings where standard cameras fail or are not allowed, thermal and event-based cameras can offer complementary advantages—robustness to darkness, fog, motion, and high dynamic range conditions—while also being privacy-preserving and energy efficient.

-We propose a simple **dual-encoder, gated-fusion network** that synthesizes visible-like images from thermal frames and event streams.
-The thermal branch captures structure and coarse appearance, while the event branch models spatio-temporal changes and adds detailed edge information.
-Their outputs are combined via a residual gated fusion mechanism and decoded into a colored image.

----